x-vin/covidcures/docs/src/allopathic.md

    -  Evaluate if symptoms do not respond well to early ambulatory treatment, **escalate clinically and hospitalize, if necessary.**
    -  Offer **telemedicine** consultancy to patients and GPs.

+**<ins>Povidone Iodine (Betadine), Oral and Nasal Hygiene:</ins>** [In this Sept 14, 2021 interview][152a] with Peter Breggin MD, author of Talking Back to Prozac, Dr. Peter McCullough discusses the routine use of diluted (1%) Povidone Iodine mouth wash in the dental office as an excellent preventive measure for COVID-19.

+10% Povidone Iodine is available OTC (Over the Counter) without a prescription at any drug store for a few dollars.

+**Note:** This 10% Povidone Iodine must be diluted by one tenth, to 1% strength before use as a mouth wash, otherwise it is too strong and irritating.
+Dilute by adding 2 tablespoons (30 ml) of the 10% Povidone Iodine into a full glass of water (250-300 ml).
+This will make the product diluted enough to use as a mouth rinse, or gargle, (approximately 1.0 to 1.2 %)

+2 tablespoons = 30ml povidone iodine
+1 glass water = 250-300 ml

+Dr. McCullough recommends routine use of this mouthwash on a daily basis, and especially after contact with large indoor groups.
+   - [Effect of 1% Povidone Iodine Mouthwash/Gargle, Nasal and Eye Drop in COVID-19 patient][152b]

 **[Dr. Richard Urso's, Texas, USA, perspective on the early treatment of the widely prevalent and aggressive Delta variant.][c]**

 ### Typical duration of treatment: